gh0x0st/Invoke-PSObfuscation/readme.md

 | 5.1.21996.1 | Windows 11 10.0.21996 | Supported | Supported

 The resulting reverse shells will not work on PowerShell v2.0. _Woah, where's the love for the older versions of PowerShell?_ Initially, my intention was to design this for the newer version of PowerShell.
 Depending on how well this tool is received, I am planning on making PowerShell v2.0 derivative of this tool called `Invoke-PS2Obfuscation`.

-## Coming Soon

-* Building out a cleaner Find-Variables function that will utilize [System.Management.Automation.PSParser]
-* Building out a safer version of Find-String which will include logic to skip massive strings
-* Building out more integer generators
-* Improving the regex around Find-Namespace
-* Adding component support for custom function names

 ## Usage Examples